jdcaberoy/mtgstreamoverlay/README.md

 1. Push to GitHub
 2. In Render: New → Static Site → connect repo
-3. Render auto-detects `render.yaml` — build command, publish path, and SPA routing are all configured
+3. Render auto-detects `render.yaml` — build command, publish path, and SPA routing are all configured4
+4. Set the Publish Directory to "dist"

 ## OBS Setup